Rust Using Occlusion

 If you look at photos of rust, one thing you'll quickly notice is how a lot of rust appears in areas that are hidden from the elements (wind, rain, etc).
 Areas where objects intersect.
 Hard to reach areas that remain damp because they don't get sun to dry them off.

-Ambient Occlusion is a technique to determine how much of a particular surface sees of the sky (Or for the more technical minded, its the amount a particular point sees of a hemisphere centered at the point and oriented by the face normal (unless you have a cutoff distance, in which case it's far more likely you'll be simply calculating how close you are to adjacenet surfaces)).
+Ambient Occlusion is a technique to determine how much of a particular surface sees of the sky (Or for the more technical minded, its the amount a particular point sees of a hemisphere centered at the point and oriented by the face normal (unless you have a cutoff distance, in which case it's far more likely you'll be simply calculating how close you are to adjacent surfaces)).

 So while Ambient Occlusion is used primarily for lighting (like producing shadows in a skydome), the same technique is also perfect for defining the areas of your object that would naturally rust.